mapmanager/mapmanager.github.io/_posts/2015-04-19-stack-browser.md

 Open the stack browser from the main menu 'MapManager &rarr; Stack Browser'.

 The list on the left is a list of loaded folders.
 Select a folder (on the left) and the list on the right will show the individual stacks within that folder.

+To display a [stack][3]:

+ - Right click the stack and select 'Display Stack'
+ - Select the stack and hit <kbd>d</kbd> for 'D'isplay.
-Double click a stack to open a [stack][3] window.
+ - Double click a stack

 ### Loading stacks